GridGain-Demos/ignite-learning-by-examples/template/README.md

 # Source Code Templates: Learning Apache Ignite Through Examples

-Follow the steps below to start an Ignite cluster and experiment with various APIs and capabilities.
+Follow the steps below (strictly, not skipping anything) to start an Ignite cluster and experiment with various APIs and capabilities.
+This application, that you're going to build, uses the World database schema to demonstrate how to access and process data with SQL, compute, key-value APIs.
+It also shows how to update records of cities with Ignite transactions and subscribe for data changes that happen on server nodes.

+Refer to the [complete](https://github.com/GridGain-Demos/ignite-learning-by-examples/tree/master/complete) version of the project if you'd like to skip this learning format and would rather run a finished project.

 ## Starting Ignite Cluster and Connect to GridGain Control Center